dthaler/ebpf-docs/test/test-formatting.rst

   3            Value 3             Note 3
   ===========  ==================  ===========================

-Here's a table that tries to render multiple lines in the same cell:
+Here's a simple table that tries to render multiple lines in the same cell:

   ===========  ==================  ===========================
   Row          Value               Notes